 For this reason, remote work and hybrid models are becoming the new normal post-pandemic, enabling employees' location flexibility.
 With location and working hours flexibility, remote workers can work from anywhere they please, making workations increasingly popular.

-In a study, remote working boosted employee productivity.
 Productivity increased due to flexible working hours, fewer distractions associated with in-office work routines, and less time commuting.
 These are the same perks that increase the popularity of working while on vacation.

 Most importantly, taking a workation is possible because dozens of tools and technologies—like Microsoft Teams and Zoom—foster communication and collaboration among remote employees.

 As studies and surveys suggest, workations are popular because remote work provides flexible ways to boost employee productivity and job satisfaction.
+In fact, 86% of employees agree or strongly agree a workation boosted their productivity.

 The benefits and challenges of a workation